Spottie97/Calculator---Brainnest/README.md

 # Calculator---Brainnest

 ## Context
 This is a calculator app I had to create for a Brainnest Assignment.
 I was written in JavaScript, CSS and HTML.
+You can TEST it <a href="https://spottie97.github.io/Calculator---Brainnest/">here</a>.

 ## Features
 - Covers the basic function of the 4 main operators(+ , - , * , /)